rkh/otnetstring/README.md

     {"a" => "b"}    8:1:a,=1:b,}    6{1,a1,b        d1:a1:be

-Similar implementations (both pure ruby, using recursion for nested objects) show the performance difference, esp. when simulating a network IO:
+Similar implementations (both pure ruby, using recursion for nested objects) show the performance difference, esp. when simulating network IO:

                                                               user     system      total        real
     TNetstring: simple objects                            0.000000   0.000000   0.000000 (  0.000160)